leoheck/developower-v2.0/README.md

 ## Developower-v2.0

+This project is an effort to recreate Developower-v2.0 board on Kicad.

-Developower-v2.0 board for the Chinese 3018 CNC's on Kicad.
+This is the Developower-v2.0 board used on those Chinese 3018 CNC's.

 <img src="misc/developower-v2.0.jpg" width="600">

-This project is still a work in progress.
+This is the current version of the layout, but it is still a work in progress.

 <img src="misc/board.png" width="600">